-If you’re going on a first date with someone you don’t know very well, picking the right kind of place to go to is critical.
+If you’re going on a first date with someone you don’t know very well, planning the right kind of date is critical!

 Many lists recommend a movie for a first date, but I think that is a terrible idea (unless you also do something else).
 The problem is that you can’t talk and get to know each other.
-Same for loud concerts.
+Same for loud concerts and dance clubs.

 True first dates, where you don’t know each other very well, have special requirements in addition to the obvious stuff like being fun and romantic.